 Ensure that your integrity is without question.

-For starters, it isn’t legal to contact another’s creditors without written permission.
+For starters, it is not legal to contact another’s creditors without written permission.
 No one but they will be contacting their creditor(s).

-As far aw waiting for the lien search, I get that equipment deals move fast.
+As far as waiting for the lien search, I get that equipment deals move fast.
 I really do.
-But that shouldn’t ever be a compromise for doing business right.
+But that should not ever be a compromise for doing business right.
 The people that own the equipment after you deserve no less than you should as a buyer.
 Don’t do dirty and questionable deals.
-It’s possible that they guy will wait in order to do business with you but wants to see if you are going to do the right thing and get the lien search done.
+It’s possible that the guy will wait in order to do business with you but wants to see if you are going to do the right thing and get the lien search done.

 Here is a different frame of reference – I get those frequent phone calls for vacations or a cruise I have been “chosen to receive” knowing full well that nothing is free.
 I always ask if I can contact them at a later date and discuss it with my husband.
-We are both self employed and don’t get X of vacation days a year.
+We are both self-employed and do not get X vacation days a year.
 Our coordination of time off takes a little longer.
-If their answer is “No. This is a one time opportunity.
+If their answer is “No. This is a one-time opportunity.
 We can only offer this to you right now.”
 I will not be cruising with them.
 No one should have to compromise in the moment.